-The members of our Compensation Committee are Noubar B. Afeyan, Ph.D., John Mendlein, Ph.D., J.D. and Mary T. Szela.
+The members of our Compensation Committee are Rainer J. Boehm, M.D., John Mendlein, Ph.D., J.D. and Mary T. Szela.
 Ms. Szela serves as the Chairperson of the Compensation Committee.
-Each of Dr. Mendlein and Ms. Szela qualifies as an independent director under Nasdaq's heightened independence standards for members of a compensation committee, and Ms. Szela qualifies as a "non-employee director" as defined in Rule 16b-3 of the Exchange Act.
-Dr. Afeyan does not qualify as an independent director under Nasdaq rules.
+Each of Mr. Boehm, Dr. Mendlein and Ms. Szela qualifies as an independent director under Nasdaq's heightened independence standards for members of a compensation committee, and each of Mr. Boehm and Ms. Szela qualifies as a "non-employee director" as defined in Rule 16b-3 of the Exchange Act.
+During his service on the Compensation Committee in 2022, Dr. Afeyan did not qualify as an independent director under Nasdaq rules.

-The Compensation Committee met six times in 2021.
+The Compensation Committee met seven times in 2022.